ncrncornell/ced2ar/README.md

 **Copyright Cornell University 2012-2016**

 <a name="footnote1">1</a>: CED2AR has been tested the most on Tomcat 7,
-however we also have performed limited testing with Tomcat 9 and did not experience any issues.
+however we also have performed limited testing with Tomcat 8 and 9 and did not experience any issues.